Richard Alderman Award

 Each year the Section presents the Richard Alderman Award for excellence in a CLE presentation to the speaker who earns the highest rating at the Section’s’Advanced Consumer and Commercial Law CLE.

-The 2019 Richard Alderman Award for Excellence in a CLE presentation is awarded to Raul Noriega of Texas Rio Grande Legal Aid for his excellent presentation on manufactured housing law at Advanced Consumer & Commercial Law 2019.
+The 2022 Richard Alderman Award for Excellence in a CLE presentation is awarded to Chad Baruch for his excellent presentation: Legal Writing – Effective Trial Motions at the 18th Annual Advanced Consumer & Commercial Law course.

-Change third paragraph to: Previous award winners include Jill Campbell, Manny Newburger, Chad Baruch, Jerry Jarzombek, and Richard Alderman.
+Previous award winners include Raul Noriega, Jill Campbell, Manny Newburger, Jerry Jarzombek, and Richard Alderman.

 Most importantly, the contest serves to provide law students the opportunity to examine and offer perspectives on the multitude of challenges facing consumers and their advocates in an ever-changing marketplace and regulatory and legal environment.